Nicolò Cortese: Beatification process

 The beatification process opened under Pope John Paul II on 8 October 2001 after the Congregation for the Causes of Saints issued the official "nihil obstat" (no objections) edict and titled the late priest as a Servant of God.
 The diocesan process was opened in Trieste to determine if Cortese had been killed "in odium fidei" (in hatred of the faith) and this process lasted from 29 January 2002 until 15 November 2003.
-Documents from that process was submitted to the C.C.S. in Rome who validated the process on 4 June 2010.
+Documents from that process were submitted to the C.C.S. in Rome who validated the process on 4 June 2010.

 But it was at this stage that there were doubts about whether the "in odium fidei" concept could be applied to this cause.
 The postulation was advised to launch another diocesan investigation to assess his virtues as opposed to the manner of his death just in case the initial case was denied and thus would result in another cause being opened.
 The next diocesan phase lasted from 30 July 2012 until 25 October 2012 with the C.C.S. validating the process on 17 May 2013.
 The postulation later submitted the Positio dossier to the C.C.S. and historians approved the virtues cause in January 2017.
 On 30 August 2021, Pope Francis advanced the beatification cause and titled Cortese as Venerable.

 The current postulator for this cause is the Conventual Franciscan friar Damian-Gheorghe Pătraşcu.